 Chania Airport To City Chania Airport (CHQ) is on the Akrotiri peninsula that’s 14 km away from Chania city.
-International connectivity to Chania is through Athens Airport and Thessaloniki Airport (mostly through Olympic Air and Aegean Airlines) though between the months April to November, lots of direct charter flights come directly to Chania from UK,… Read the full article
+International connectivity to Chania is through Athens Airport and Thessaloniki Airport (mostly through Olympic Air and Aegean Airlines) though between the months of April to November, lots of direct charter flights come directly to Chania from… Read the full article

 Chania Travel Guide You Need At Every Step